aastha12/devops_gpt/ReadMe.md

-# 🛠️ Project Plan: DevOps GPT
+# 🛠️ Project: DevOps GPT

 You can visit the app here: https://devpost-ai-app-422329233863.us-central1.run.app